grafana/loki/docs/sources/community/maintaining/release/patch-vulnerabilities.md

 1. Go dependencies in `go.mod`

-1. Go compiler itself
+1. The Go compiler itself

-1. Grafana Loki docker dependencies (example: base images)
+1. Grafana Loki Docker dependencies, for example, the base images

 Before start patching vulnerabilities, know what are you patching.
 It can be one or more from sources mentioned above.
 Use `#security-go`, `#security` slack channels to clarify.